 Best suited for:

 Small teams running one-off scraping projects on stable websites with simple structures.
-Not recommended for enterprise AI pipelines, large-scale data extraction, or teams needing a reliable API-first architecture.
+Teams building enterprise AI pipelines or requiring API-first architecture may prefer cloud-native alternatives.

 Why Users Look for Octoparse Alternatives